How to Collimate a Reflector Telescope

 designs.
 Many spiders have a "push-pull" design where three

 adjust screws push DOWN, and the center screw pulls UP.
-The three
+The

 screws "push" against the diagonal cylinder while the center screw